 This is a type of dry noodle with long strands.
 People eat Nangyi Thoke with chicken, sliced fish, boiled eggs and bean sprout.
 You can easily see Nangyi Thoke on most of streets in Yangon.
 You should try eating this cuisine and feel about Yangon’s cuisines.

 Samosa salad or Thoke is the name of the most popular cuisine of Myanmar foods.
 Flavors and ingredients of Samosa cuisine depend on Samosa makers.
 However, in basically, people finely chop Samosa (a kind of fried triangle cake with potato, bean and turmeric inside); finely chop cabbage, tomato, bean and shallots.
 Then, kitcheners will add some leaves of mint or coriander and some drops of lemonade so that Samosa salad will be more delicious with good smell.
-Myanmar holidays
+Myanmar tour packages

 Koh Pieh and Koh Puo cake